Zephyrr4/kitabkendra/README.md

-# KetabKendra
+# KitabKendra

-KetabKendra is a Library Management System web application project designed to efficiently manage library resources.
+KitabKendra is a Library Management System web application project designed to efficiently manage library resources.
 It facilitates tasks such as adding, removing, and editing books and sections within the library.
 Users can easily search for books and make requests through the application's intuitive interface.

 **Note:** This is a project and not the end product.
 It serves as a demonstration of the capabilities and features of a library management system.